SR2000/Getting-and-Cleaning-Data/README.md

 * The columns of the subject-activity(test) table and the test table were concatenated to form a single subject-activity-test table

 ###Creating the measurement table in the training set
-* The training set was read in from ""ds3/UCI HAR Dataset/train/X_train.txt"" and the rows bound to the test table
+* The training set was read in from ""ds3/UCI HAR Dataset/train/X_train.txt"" and the rows bound to the training table
-* The column names for the training table was extracted from the measurement column name table
+* The column names for the training table were extracted from the measurement column name table

 ###Creating subject-activity table in the training set
 * The subject(participants) and activity tables for the training set were created after reading from ds3/UCI HAR Dataset/train/subject_train.txt" and